THE UNIVERSITY OF UTAH

 • to develop strategies for identifying unfamiliar words when reading

-• to increase sight vocabulary
+• to increase high frequency sight vocabulary

 • Word Study is briskly paced and highly motivating.